 The first thing to do is read and complete the Readiness for Assessment Checklist.
 Completing this checklist is a compulsory part of the assessment preparation.
 Download either the AM2 or AM2S version depending on which apprenticeship you are following.

-The Checklist will show you everything you should have learned before going into the AM2 – read through it and make sure you definitely have done it all!
+The checklist shows you everything you should have learned before taking the assessment – read through it and make sure you definitely have done it all.
 It’s your employer’s and trainer’s responsibility to make sure you’ve covered everything on the list, so they should go through this with you and help identify any areas of concern.

-We’ve also developed an AM2 Common Candidate Errors Guide.
-This will show you where the majority of mistakes happen – so make sure you don’t make them too!
+We’ve also developed a Pre-Assessment Manual which looks in detail at all areas of the assessment and common errors to show you where the majority of mistakes happen – so make sure you don’t make them too!

 Check the regs

 There’s also a theory element to the assessment.
 You’ll need to be up to speed on four different guides: the Building Regulations (not just Part P, but any of the regulations that might impact on electrical installation work!), the current edition of the Wiring Regulations (BS7671), the On-Site Guide and the IET Guidance Note 3.
 Make sure you revise these carefully – you don’t want to spend three days in the test rig getting everything right, only to end up losing points on the theory aspects.

 Then there’s just three final pieces of paperwork left.
 Make sure you’re confident in completing an IET Electrical Installation Certificate, and that your measured results conform to the requirements of BS7671.
 Also make sure you’re confident about completing a Schedule of Inspections and Schedule of Test Results, and be certain you know how to carry out all the necessary tests for these.

 Common sense can desert the best of us in exam season, so in the run up to the assessment it might be helpful to consider the following:

 Once you have been successful in your assessment, NET will issue your Assessment of Occupational Competence certificate.